 Effective Tick Repellents & Application

-To use tick repellents effectively, you must do two things: 1) spray exposed skin with insect repellent containing 20-30% DEET, 20% icaridin, or 20% IR3535; and 2) pre-treat your clothing, backpack, and footwear with tick repellent containing 0.5% permethrin1.
+For the best protection against ticks, you must do two things: 1) spray exposed skin with insect repellent containing 20-30% DEET, 20% icaridin, or 20% IR3535; and 2) pre-treat your clothing, backpack, and footwear with tick repellent containing 0.5% permethrin1.

-If you are unable to pre-treat gear with permethrin, apply DEET / icaridin / IIR3535 insect repellent or buy tick repellent clothing.
+If you are unable to pre-treat clothes and gear with permethrin, apply DEET / icaridin / IIR3535 insect repellent or buy tick repellent clothing.
 Here are the best insect repellents that repel ticks (as well as mosquitoes and black flies).

 DEET Tick Repellents (available in Canada & US)